A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: Stochastic model reduction

 are Gaussian processes that are defined entirely in terms of their mean and covariance functions

 for $a$ and $b$ being either $\xi$ or $\zeta$.
 Indeed, Figure~\ref{fig:covKM} shows that correlations decay in time with increasing system size $N$, and that the covariance functions of the scaled variables $\xi_t$ and $\zeta_t$ converge in the limit of $N\to \infty$.
 Note that the covariance functions of $\xi_t$ and $\zeta_t$ do not scale with $N$.

-This allows us to approximate $Z_{\rm{KS}}=(\xi_t,\zeta_t)^T$ as a two-dimensional Ornstein-Uhlenbeck process with
+The oscillations of the covariance functions for fixed finite $N$ are persistent features which do not decay for increasing length of the time series.
+To allow for a stochastic description of the fluctuations $\xi$ and $\zeta$ we require integrable covariance functions which decay in time.
+The dominance of the non-decaying large time correlations for small values of $N$ illustrates that the effective stochastic dynamics implied by \eqref{eq:xi} and the implied central limit theorem requires a sufficiently large number of oscillators $N$.
+We remark that technically one should consider the scaling with respect to the number of rogue oscillator $N_r$ rather than with the total number of oscillators $N$.
+However, since $N_r$ scales linearly with $N$ (cf Figure~\ref{fig:Nr} and equation (\ref{eq:Nr})) this notational simplification is justified.